fathimakm/learn_security_with-me/README.md

-- *root user:* A user with high priviliges to modify the system. ( can create, modify, or delete any file and run any program.)(only root user can add new users)
+- *__root user:__* A user with high priviliges to modify the system. ( can create, modify, or delete any file and run any program.)(only root user can add new users)
 problems: security issues, accountability, irreversable mistakes.

-- _sudo_  - A command that temporarily grants elevated permissions to specific users. sudo comes from super-user-do and lets you execute commands as an elevated user without having to sign in and out of another account.
+- __sudo__  - A command that temporarily grants elevated permissions to specific users. sudo comes from super-user-do and lets you execute commands as an elevated user without having to sign in and out of another account.

  sudoers file - a configuration file to use sudo.

-useradd // add a user to the s/m sudo useradd abcname
+*useradd* // add a user to the s/m sudo useradd abcname

-userdel // deletes a user
+*userdel* // deletes a user
 sudo userdel abcname

--g: Sets the user’s default group, also called their primary group sudo useradd -g security abc1 // adds a new user abc1 and assigns their primary group to be security
+-g: Sets the user’s default group, also called their primary group

+sudo useradd -g security abc1 // adds a new user abc1 and assigns their primary group to be security

--G: Adds the user to additional groups, also called supplemental or secondary groups sudo useradd -G finance,admin abc1 //  adds a new user and adds them to the existing finance and admin groups.
+-G: Adds the user to additional groups, also called supplemental or secondary groups

+sudo useradd -G finance,admin abc1 //  adds a new user and adds them to the existing finance and admin groups.

+__usermod__ - modifies existing user accounts
+-g and -G can be used with usermod

+sudo usermod -g executive abc1 //  changed primary group to the executive group

+sudo usermod -a -G marketing fgarcia  // to use -G , -a is also used (add user to the secondary marketing group.)(Using -a with -G ensures that the new groups are added but existing groups are not replaced.)

+-d: Changes the user’s home directory.
+-l: Changes the user’s login name.
+-L: Locks the account so the user can’t log in.

+__chown__
+changes ownership of a file or directory (can change user or group ownership. )

+sudo chown abc1 access.txt.  // ownership changed to abc1
+sudo chown :security access.txt  //enter a colon (:) before security to designate it as a group name.

+__man__ displays information on other commands and how they work (like an documentation or manual)

+man chown

+ __whatis__ command displays a description of a command on a single line

+whatis userdel

+ __apropos__ command searches the man page descriptions for a specified string.

+apropos password
+apropos -a change password       //(nclude the -a option to search for multiple words.)